scalapb/ScalaPB/sbt-settings.md

 avoid this additional dependency and have your SBT build self-contained.
 To achieve that, you can use [protoc-jar](https://github.com/os72/protoc-jar) which provides a JAR containing protoc executables for Windows, Mac and Linux.  protoc-jar is not affiliated with ScalaPB.
-To get started, add the following line to your `project/scalapb.sbt`:
+To get started, add the following lines to your `project/scalapb.sbt`:

 {%highlight scala%}